-METABOLOMIC IMPACTS OF BOVINE MILK PROTEINS ON HUMAN PHYSIOLOGY metabolomic analyses, biological samples-typically feces, urine, or blood-are scrutinized using advanced techniques such as LC-MS (Liquid Chromatography-Mass Spectrometry), GC-MS (Gas Chromatography-Mass Spectrometry), or NMR (Nuclear Magnetic Resonance).
-This analytical approach enables the identification and quantification of metabolites, providing insights into metabolic pathways influenced by dietary components.
+METABOLOMIC IMPACTS OF BOVINE MILK PROTEINS ON HUMAN PHYSIOLOGY

+Metabolomics, with its study of a complete profile of low-molecular-weight metabolites generated in a biological system, provides an invaluable perspective on the complex interactions between milk proteins and metabolism.
+In metabolomic analyses, biological samples-typically feces, urine, or blood-are scrutinized using advanced techniques such as LC-MS (Liquid Chromatography-Mass Spectrometry), GC-MS (Gas Chromatography-Mass Spectrometry), or NMR (Nuclear Magnetic Resonance).^[47] This analytical approach enables the identification and quantification of metabolites, providing insights into metabolic pathways influenced by dietary components.
 Research has illuminated the intricate interplay between diet, microbiota and insulin-related pathways.
-Both diet alone and diet combined with specific microbiota compositions can influence insulin resistance and the expression of insulin signaling genes.
-[48,49]
+Both diet alone and diet combined with specific microbiota compositions can influence insulin resistance and the expression of insulin signaling genes.^[48,49]